 Take time to understand the platform before you begin.
 Always follow best practice, watch and learn from industry peers and keep up-to-date with the Instagram rules and regulations.

-Use excellent images that are appropriate to the hair & beauty services you provide.
-Instagram offers stunning inspiration for stylists and clients, so think about image quality and make the most of filters and cropping tools when necessary.
+Instagram offers inspiration for stylists and clients, so think about image quality and make the most of filters and cropping tools when necessary.
 There should be a mix of relaxed snaps and high quality pro shots.
 Whilst suppliers that you work with will be happy to provide professional model images your clients will also expect to see #snappedinthesalon style visuals.(Think before & afters!)
-Remember to keep it looking professional as there is nothing more off-putting than images showing dirty coffee cups and unbrushed floors.
-Mood shots of the products and tools that you use and sell will allow you to attract locals that are looking to purchase these brands if you include the appropriate hashtags.
+Remember to keep it professional as there is nothing more off-putting than images showing dirty coffee cups and unbrushed floors.

 3. Reflect your Salon brand and personality